 - 1/3 cup of oil

-Yes, you really need the sweetener and oil especially if you want small clusters.
+You really need the sweetener and oil, especially if you want small clusters.
 This makes at least 6 bowls of cereal, so you aren’t eating a 1/2 cup of maple syrup in one sitting.
 Unless you eat the whole batch at once… I am not judging.

 There are so many combinations possible, so I made a little mix and match suggestion chart (feel free to pin it!)